qatrackplus/qatrackplus/docs/install/win.rst

 ----------------

-This guide is going to walk you through installing QATrack+ on a Windows Server 2019 server with IIS 10 serving static assets (images, javascript and stylesheets) and acting as a reverse proxy for a CherryPy web server which serves our Django application (QATrack+).
-SQL Server 2019 will be used as the database.
+This guide is going to walk you through installing QATrack+ on a Windows Server 2016-2019 server with IIS serving static assets (images, javascript and stylesheets) and acting as a reverse proxy for a CherryPy web server which serves our Django application (QATrack+).
+The instructions have been tested with SQL Server 2016 & 2019 database.
 If you are upgrading an existing installation, please see the sections below on upgrading from v0.2.8 or v0.2.9.

 .. note::